-But, we have companies like Holafly looking to improve everything about these cards, providing a better price and additional features.
+But, we have companies and online stores looking to improve everything about these cards, providing a better price and additional features.

 Not only will the prepaid SIM cards help you stay connected in Morocco, but the rates they offer are quite competitive, and their service is of high quality.
 Something that is hard to beat.

-The data eSIM is here to stay.
-You won’t need to replace your old SIM with a new one and best of all, you’ll get similar services to a traditional SIM card.
+The unlimited data eSIM is here to stay.
+You won’t need to replace your old SIM with a new one, and best of all, you’ll get similar services to a traditional SIM card.
 Although you will probably miss the option to have a Moroccan number or to make voice calls.

 In most tourist countries, you are likely to find free Wi-Fi in a number of places.
 Obviously, Morocco will be no exception in this case, as thousands of people visit the country every year.

 This is why relying on a free Wi-Fi network is not the best idea.
-Not only can information be stolen, but the saturation of users can make the connection extremely slow.
+Your personal information is exposed to hackers and the browsing speed is very slow.

 However, thanks to Holafly this is not a problem, as solutions are available to you.